 The Subcommittee considered expanding the scope of this guidance to include hypertrophic and restrictive cardiomyopathy (HCM/RCM) and amyloid candidates, also assigned to the new status 4.
 However, there was a consensus that the candidate populations differ markedly and the required expertise for these disparate patient groups was distinct.
 Therefore, this guidance is specific to ACHD candidates; a separate workgroup is addressing guidance for HCM/RCM candidates.
-This guidance is scheduled to go out during the next public comment cycle.
-The Committee may consider developing guidance for amyloid candidates in the future.

 As there were only a few pediatric specialists on the Subcommittee, a pediatric congenital heart disease physician was recruited to bolster expertise and provide an external perspective.
-These members formed a small workgroup (CHD workgroup).
+These members formed a small workgroup (ACHD workgroup).
 The group identified several professional societies and advocacy groups to engage during public comment, including the International Society for Heart and Lung Transplantation, the Adult Congenital Heart Association, and the Heart Failure Society of America.
-In addition, the Committee will seek additional perspective and support from the OPTN/UNOS Pediatrics Committee.
+In addition, the Committee sought additional perspective and support from the OPTN/UNOS Pediatric Transplantation Committee.

-Members were not aware of any standard classification system for ACHD patients proposed by professional societies, thus the CHD workgroup performed literature searches to find evidence in peer-reviewed journals to support their positions.
-They also met via teleconference with the Subcommittee on multiple occasions to reach clinical consensus on questions that may not be explicitly answered by data or literature alone.
-Finally, in absence of conclusive evidence in literature or in data, the workgroup reached clinical consensus based on expertise to determine its final recommendations.
+Workgroup members were not aware of any standard classification system for ACHD transplant candidates proposed by professional societies, thus the ACHD workgroup performed literature searches to find evidence in peer-reviewed journals to support its recommendations.
+It also met via teleconference with the Subcommittee on multiple occasions to reach clinical consensus on questions that may not be explicitly answered by data or literature alone.
+Finally, in the absence of conclusive evidence in literature or in data, the workgroup reached clinical consensus based on expertise to determine its final recommendations.

-The workgroup began by evaluating draft criteria composed by an ad hoc workgroup from Region 5.
-This workgroup was formed during the fall 2016 regional meetings in response to concerns raised during the pre-plenary thoracic breakout session and consisted of three CHD experts (from one adult and two pediatric heart transplant programs).
+The ACHD workgroup began to draft the guidance document language by first evaluating draft criteria composed by an ad hoc workgroup from Region 5.
+This ad hoc workgroup was formed during the fall 2016 regional meetings in response to concerns raised during the pre-plenary thoracic breakout session and consisted of three CHD experts (from one adult and two pediatric heart transplant programs).
 It drafted criteria for ACHD candidates based on clinical consensus regarding the severity of illness.
-These criteria categorized CHD diagnoses into three broad categories: 1. single ventricle disease with extra-cardiac complications, 2. single ventricle disease with pump failure, and 3. dual ventricle disease.
+These criteria categorized CHD diagnoses into three broad categories: 1. single ventricle disease with extracardiac complications; 2. single ventricle disease with pump failure; and 3. dual ventricle disease.
 Pathways qualifying for higher status were proposed for each category.

-Table 1: Region 5 Workgroup's Strawman of RRB Guidelines for Stratifying CHD Candidates
+Table 1: Region 5 Workgroup's Strawman of RB Guidelines for Stratifying CHD Candidates